 Meets during flex time The Black Student Union (BSU) follows the 6 P’s of Excellence from the Black Student Achievement Program: Proud, Prompt, Persistent, Productive, Polite, Prepared.
 The Black Student Union Club is a group of multicultural students gathering together to learn more about their history, culture, heritage, and we promote diversity.
 Some of the activitiesinclude Homecoming Parade, Black History Fair, BSU Parent Pot Luck, Fundraisers.
 Activities: Homecoming Parade, Black History Fair, BSU Parent Pot Luck, Fundraisers

-Do you like to code, design, or make programs, games, small robots or anything else you can think of?
+Do you like to code, design, or make programs & apps, games, small robots or anything else you can think of?
 Join the Coding / Game Design / Maker Club and Coder Dojo in the media center.
-Students use our club-built Maker Farm 3D printer (thank you Boosters!) and raspberry pi mini computers to create, design, or make nearly anything they're interested in!
+Students use our club-built Maker Farm 3D printer (thank you Boosters!), raspberry pi mini computers, origami and maker supplies to create, design, or make nearly anything they're interested in!
 Also see https://www.raspberrypi.org/ for more information about Raspberry pis.
-See Ms. Chan in the media center or Ms.
+See Ms.

 The Computer Club prepares its members for several programming and computer competitions, such as the University of Maryland High School Programming Contest and the American Computer Science League (ACSL) contests.
 The computer club members practice solving problems from previous competitions.
 In addition, the members explore data structures and algorithms beyond the scope of the computer science courses offered at Glenelg High School to prepare to achieve at the highest levels in the computing competitions.